 The best way to prepare to write diploma exams is to start with a positive attitude and establish good study habits.
 Set yourself up for success at the beginning of the course.
-Attend class regularly, actively participate in classroom and laboratory activities, and complete all assignments.
+Attend class regularly, actively participate in classroom activities, and complete all assignments.
 The skills and knowledge that you gain in the course are essential to your success on the diploma exam.

 Preparation for diploma exams goes beyond memorization of facts.
 Be prepared to analyze information, interpret data, and apply your knowledge and skills to new contexts.
+The General Scoring Guides and the Mathematics Directing Words are available to help you become familiar with the requirements of the written-response questions on the exams.
+The scoring guide for each math course and the list of directing words can be found in Diploma Exam Information on the Alberta Education website.

-Subject-specific sample questions and previous diploma exam questions are available online at https://questaplus.alberta.ca.
+Course specific multiple-choice and numerical-response sample questions and previous diploma exam questions are available at https://questaplus.alberta.ca.